IROmyworld/H_Pose_on_RPi/README.md

 LEDControl.py offers a visual feedback through connected leds to the RPi, allowing for quick visualization of the system's output.

 For more on this project visit my website.

+## Usage

+Run `python3 headpose_video.py` certain arguements are available.
+A webcame must be connected.